apache/cloudstack/docs/README.txt

             </orderedlist>
         </listitem>
     </orderedlist>
-    <para>Here’s how to insert an image.
+    <para>Here's how to insert an image.
 Put the graphic file in images/, a subdirectory of the directory where this XML file is.
         Refer to it using this tag.
-The tag is admittedly complex, but it’s the one we need to use with publican:</para>
+The tag is admittedly complex, but it's the one we need to use with publican:</para>
     <mediaobject>
         <imageobject>
             <imagedata fileref="./images/YOUR_FILENAME_HERE.png" />